 - Federal Direct Loans & Campus-based Aid: 30 days prior to the end of the term

 - Pell Grant: The earlier of 120 days after ceasing enrollment or the federally-published deadline for Pell.

 Failure to meet the verification deadlines may result in certain types of aid not being offered.
-In addition, delays in sending documentation may result in the student not having aid by the time their bills are due each semester.
-In this case, the student is obligated to pay the account balance on the student account, or their classes could be canceled.
+In addition, delays in sending documentation may result in the student not having aid in time to pay their tuition bill.
+In this case, the student is obligated to pay the account balance on the student account, or pay the Service Charge on the unpaid balance.

-If an individual is required to file a 2014 IRS income tax return and has been granted a filing extension by the IRS, provide the following documents:
+If an individual is required to file an IRS income tax return and has been granted a filing extension by the IRS, provide the following documents:

-- A copy of IRS Form 4868, "Application for Automatic Extension of Time to File U.S. Individual Income Tax Return," that was filed with the IRS for tax year 2014;
+- A copy of IRS Form 4868, "Application for Automatic Extension of Time to File U.S. Individual Income Tax Return," that was filed with the IRS;

-- A copy of the IRS's approval of an extension beyond the automatic six-month extension if the individual requested an additional extension of the filing time for tax year 2014; and
+- A copy of the IRS's approval of an extension beyond the automatic six-month extension if the individual requested an additional extension of the filing time; and

-- A copy of IRS Form W–2 for each source of employment income received for tax year 2014 and, if self-employed, a signed statement certifying the amount of the individual’s Adjusted Gross Income (AGI) and the U.S. income tax paid for tax year 2014.
+- A copy of IRS Form W–2 for each source of employment income received for the tax year and, if self-employed, a signed statement certifying the amount of the individual’s Adjusted Gross Income (AGI) and the U.S. income tax paid for the tax year.

 Individuals Who Filed an Amended IRS Income Tax Return